elastos/Elastos.Hive.Swift.SDK/README.md

             // error
         }
 ```
-You can  use the drive create file or directory with path,etc:
+Then, you can  use the **drive** operate files and directories with path,etc:

 ### HiveDrive class